Donald Davies: National Physical Laboratory

+Automatic Computing Engine

 From 1947, Davies worked at the National Physical Laboratory (NPL) at Teddington, just outside London, where Alan Turing was designing the Automatic Computing Engine (ACE) computer.
 Davies spotted mistakes in Turing's seminal 1936 paper On Computable Numbers, much to Turing's annoyance, which were perhaps some of the first programming bugs in existence, even if they were for a theoretical computer, the universal Turing machine.
 The ACE project was overambitious and floundered, leading to Turing's departure.
 Davies took over the project and concentrated on delivering the less ambitious Pilot ACE computer, which first worked in May 1950.
 A commercial spin-off, DEUCE was manufactured by English Electric Computers and became one of the best-selling machines of the 1950s.

 Davies also worked on applications of traffic simulation and machine translation.
 In the early 1960s, he worked on government technology initiatives designed to stimulate the British computer industry.

 Packet switching

-In 1965, Davies became interested in data communications following a seminar he gave at the Massachusetts Institute of Technology.
-He saw that a significant problem with the new time-sharing computer systems was the cost of keeping a phone connection open for each user.
+In 1965, Davies became interested in data communications after attending the International Federation for Information Processing (IFIP) Congress in New York City in 1965 and then visiting the Massachusetts Institute of Technology (MIT) where he had a number of conversations about the communication issues involved with time-sharing.
+After this, he organised a seminar at the NPL with some of the MIT scientists, including J. C. R. Licklider, to discuss Project MAC.
+Davies saw that a significant problem with the new time-sharing computer systems was the cost of keeping a phone connection open for each user.
 Davies' key insight came in the realisation that computer network traffic was inherently bursty in nature with periods of silence, compared with relatively constant telephone traffic.
 He applied the principle of time-sharing to the data communications line as well as the computer to invent the concept of what he called packet switching.
-Davies forecast today's killer app for his new communication service:
+In his first paper on the topic, he forecast today's killer app for his new communication service:

 The greatest traffic could only come if the public used this means for everyday purposes such as shopping...
 People sending enquiries and placing orders for goods of all kinds will make up a large section of the traffic...
 Business use of the telephone may be reduced by the growth of the kind of service we contemplate.